AnacletoLAB/sHAM/README.md

 # Compact representations of convolutional neural networks via weight pruning and quantization
-This repository contains the code allowing to reproduce the results described in G. Marinò et al., _Compact representations of convolutional neural networks via weight pruning and quantization_, the extended and revised work of the original paper presented at [ICPR](https://www.micc.unifi.it/icpr2020/) conference, whose package and paper are available at [this repository](https://github.com/giosumarin/ICPR2020_sHAM).
+This repository contains the code allowing to reproduce the results described in G. Marinò et al., _Compact representations of convolutional neural networks via weight pruning and quantization_, extending the conference paper presented at [ICPR2020](https://www.micc.unifi.it/icpr2020/), whose package and paper are available at [this repository](https://github.com/giosumarin/ICPR2020_sHAM).

-This package improves the previous contribution by adding new quantization strategies; moreover, their application is no longer limited to Fully Connected layers, as now Convolutional Layers are supported.
+This package improves the previous contribution by adding new quantization strategies, and
+Convolutional Layers are now supported in addition to Fully Connected layers.

-We also introduced a new optimized dot procedure, written in C++, reducing the overal execution time for training and testing HAM and sHAM compressed models.
+We also introduced a new optimized dot procedure, written in C++, reducing the overal execution time for training and testing HAM and sHAM compressed models, and a comparison with other matrix compression methods.

 The `experiments` folder contains the basic scripts used for performing the tests presented in the presented paper.